 For more information on EUA, see the "What is an Emergency Use Authorization (EUA)?" section at the end of this Fact Sheet.

 What should you mention to your vaccination provider before you get the vaccine?

 How is the vaccine given?

-The Pfizer-BioNTech COVID-19 Vaccine or COMIRNATY will be given to you as an injection into the muscle.
+The Pfizer-BioNTech COVID-19 Vaccine or COMIRNATY (COVID-19 Vaccine, mRNA) will be given to you as an injection into the muscle.

 Primary Series: The vaccine is administered as a 2-dose series, 3 weeks apart.
-A third primary series dose may be administered at least 4 weeks after the second dose to individuals who are determined to have certain kinds of immunocompromise.
+A third primary series dose may be administered at least 4 weeks after the second dose to individuals with certain kinds of immunocompromise.

 The vaccine may not protect everyone.

 Who should NOT get the vaccine?